COSC-310-Group-4/Group-4-Project/README.md

 ## Classes

-The project has been separated into 5 classes to organize the functions
+The project has been separated into 5 classes to organize the functions.

+To see the class structure, take a look at the [UML Diagram](https://lucid.app/publicSegments/view/de85de90-df23-4491-854b-1e038ab2dbc6/image.pdf)

 ### 1. IMDBot.py